cabalmail/cabal-infra/docs/setup.md

     1. Queue a plan in your Terraform Cloud terraform/dns workspace.
     2. When it finishes the plan phase, confirm and apply.
     3. The output will include name servers.
-[Update the domain registration](./registrar.md) for your control domain with these name servers.
-Before proceeding to the next step, make sure this change is complete.
+[Update the domain registration](./registrar.md) for your control domain with these name servers. *Before proceeding to the next step, make sure this change is complete*.

 3. Run the terraform/infra workspace.